avinshe/12hours_On_SQL/README.md

   - To start, pick 15 days and make progress each day.
 I’ve worked on SQL for few years and I am not great at it.

 - Q6.
 What can I do to go beyond solving problems?
   - Check the discussion tab.
 Even if your code passed all test cases, have a look through other’s solutions for the same problem.
-Ask yourself why another code runs faster/slower and google every keyword.
-Do not just stop at understanding the functionality of the keyword, understand what is happening under the hood and check for its impact on explain plans for each code.
+Understand what is happening under the hood and check for its impact on explain plans for each code.
 Start understanding the architecture and code interpretations of different SQL engines.

 - Q7.
 How different is working in the industry when compared to LeetCode?
   - The complexity is similar but scale varies on your role.